okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 1. Run `terraform apply`.

-1. Run `terraform ouput -json {outputVariableName}` to view the configuration information in JSON format.
+1. Run `terraform output -json {outputVariableName}` to view the configuration information in JSON format.
 Okta recommends saving the output to a file for your records.
 For example, the command line for an output variable of `email_dns_records_to_update_company1` is:

     ```sh
     terraform output -json email_dns_records_to_update_company1 > email_dns_records.json